Sina-Haz/Generative-Modelling/README.md

 # Generative-Modelling
+A series of notebooks and code detailing how to model data distributions for generation

 Score based models (as inspired by these two blogs)
 1. [Generative Modeling by Estimating Gradients of the Data Distribution](http://yang-song.net/blog/2021/score/)